LeonisX/language-assistant/README.md

 ### TODO video

+* Allow to see different dictionaries, change by ComboBox

 * WatchScript: Tab with table & words frequency & level & sort (as in WordBank)

 * Templates to separate folder